Lege19/newc/README.md

 #### `do {} while`

-Rust doesn't have a `do {} while condition;`, and although I have never needed it (and it can easily be recreated with `loop`), I think it is worth including in Crust to make it slightly easier for C developers to pick up.
+Rust doesn't have a `do {} while condition;`, and although I have never needed it (and it can easily be recreated with `loop`), I think it is worth including in newc to make it slightly easier for C developers to pick up.
 The readability of this questionable, because the condition to be checked for is at the end, where you may need to scroll down to see it, but I believe this is ok because all the code above it will get run at least once before the condition is evaluated, so it makes sense that someone reading the code should read the condition only after reading the body of the loop.

 #### `for`

-In Rust, `for` loops can only be used with an iterator: (`for i in iterator`), this is usually fine, but it does miss out on some flexibility offered by C's `for` loops (`for (initialiser; condition; updater)`, so Crust will support both.
+In Rust, `for` loops can only be used with an iterator: (`for i in iterator`), this is usually fine, but it does miss out on some flexibility offered by C's `for` loops (`for (initialiser; condition; updater)`, so newc will support both.
 The compiler will interpret one or the other depending on whether there are parenthesis (conveniently both C and Rust reject missing or unneeded parenthesis, so this is compatible with both).

 ### Types

-Rust has a wonderful type system so most of Crust's type system will be the same.
+Rust has a wonderful type system so most of newc's type system will be the same.

 #### Pointers

 In C pointers are created using the `&` operator, and dereferenced using the `*` operator.
 However to declare a pointer variable some C programmers use `T* foo`, and some use `T *foo`, the former preferred by some because it makes it clearer that the pointer is part of the type.
 Whereas the latter is more widely used because it avoids confusion with having multiple declarations in one statement (in: `T* foo, bar;` , `foo` is a pointer but `bar` is not).
-This is a common source of confusion in C so I will instead use `&T foo` to declare a pointer variable in Crust.
-This means that `&` means the same thing in variable declarations as in expressions, which will make Crust easier to learn, and avoid weird edge cases.
+This is a common source of confusion in C so I will instead use `&T foo` to declare a pointer variable in newc.
+This means that `&` means the same thing in variable declarations as in expressions, which will make newc easier to learn, and avoid weird edge cases.

 When applied to a value, `&` is an operator.
 When applied to a data type, `&T` is syntactic sugar for `Ptr<T>`, which is in turn defined as `subnewtype Ptr<T> = uintsize`